 7. Balagopal A, et al. Characterization of 90Y-SPECT/CT self-calibration approaches on the quantification of voxel-level absorbed doses following 90Y-microsphere selective internal radiation therapy.
 Med Phys 2018.

 8. Siman W, et al. Practical reconstruction protocol for quantitative 90Y bremsstrahlung SPECT/CT.
 Med Phys 2016.

 We are evaluating deterministic (Grid-Based Boltzmann Solver) methods of radiation transport for fast and accurate patient-specific dosimetry calculations in targeted radionuclide therapies for nuclear medicine.
 We have performed the fundamental work of implementing and validating GBBS for photons and beta emission used in nuclear medicine.
 We are currently adapting this approach for patient-specific imaging and dosimetry.

 We have also investigated various voxel-dosimetry calculation techniques (Monte Carlo DOSXYZnrc, kernel-based, local deposition, etc.).
 We are investigating their dosimetric implications in 90Y microsphere therapy in the liver, lung, and in the liver/lung interface.

-Molecular Breast Imaging (MBI) is a new emerging breast-specific nuclear medicine imaging technique that uses a small field-of-view dual-headed semiconductor-based gamma camera in a mammographic configuration specifically designed to obtain high resolution images of 99mTc-sestamibi uptake in the breast.
+Molecular Breast Imaging (MBI) is a breast-specific nuclear medicine imaging technique that uses a small field-of-view dual-headed semiconductor-based gamma camera in a mammographic configuration specifically designed to obtain high resolution planar images of 99mTc-sestamibi uptake throughout the breast.

-We are investigating the effects of respiratory motion during clinical PET/CT and SPECT/CT data acquisition on the accuracy of patient-specific dosimetry calculations.
+- Evaluation of the effects of respiratory motion and associated motion compensation techniques during clinical PET/CT and SPECT/CT data acquisition on the accuracy of patient-specific dosimetry calculations.